rlugojr/IM-Documentation/source/installation.rst

     [?]
 Give a name to your server (Minecraft: PE Server):
     [*] Do not change the default port value if this is your first server.
     [?]
 Server port (19132):
-    [*] The RAM is the maximum amount of memory PocketMine-MP will use.
+    [*] The RAM is the maximum amount of memory ImagicalMine will use.
 A value of 128-256 MB is recommended [?]
 Server RAM in MB (256):
     [*] Choose between Creative (1) or Survival (0)
     [?]
 Default Game mode: (0):